sobimor/flutter_date_picker_timeline/README.md

     this.initialSelectedDate,
     // Initially focused date(If nothing is provided, a [initialSelectedDate] will be used). this.initialFocusedDate,
+    // Used for setting the textDirection of [FlutterDatePickerTimeline]. this.textDirection,
     // Used for setting the width of selected items. this.selectedItemWidth = 170,
     // Used for setting the width of unselected items.